akash2099/KeepNotes-AndroidApp/README.md

 - Search bar (Menu)
 - WebView
 - Custom Launcher
+- Intent
+- PendingIntent
+- Broadcast Receiver
+- Custom Notification
+- Alarm Manager
+- MediaPlayer
 - Other designs

-#### *Some UI can be improved but kept like that intentionally for practice purpose.*
+#### *Some UI can be improved but kept like that intentionally for practice purpose :wink:*

-*The above GIF quality is low due to its long duration.*